Hippopotamus Information Index

 While we do know the basics, there is plenty about Hippo reproduction that we still need to find out about.
 We do know that they mate while in the water.

 Some people believe that the Hippo has no natural predators on the wild.
-They don’t have very many but those that they have are tough ones.
 The life of a Hippo is mainly spent in the water during the day.

-The Hippo social structure is very interesting, and has been carefully observed on many levels.
-Males can stake a claim to a stretch of territory where they will reign.
+The Hippo social structure is very interesting and has been carefully observed on many levels.
+Males usually claim a stretch of territory where they will reign.